Tefx/PyD2M/README.md

 ```

 ## Auto-recipe, Steps and Quick-recipes
-Sometimes, we can let PyD2M automatically generate the recipes for use.
+Sometimes, PyD2M can automatically generate recipes for use.
 For example, if we want to save the boxes' unloading information separately
-in a file name `box_unloading_info.csv` defined as follows,
+in a file named `box_unloading_info.csv`, which is defined as follows.
 ```
 - DATA:
     ...